Winter Operations – Frequently Asked Questions

 The Town will not clear the snow deposited into your driveway.

 If you have a physical or medical condition that may affect your ability to clear this snow, we recommend asking a friend, a neighbour or consider hiring a private service.
 High school students can earn community service hours towards their diploma – reach out to our community youth!
+You can also try out the Snow Angels Canada, it is a free national platform connecting neighbours in need to neighbours who want to volunteer.
+Residents who need help with snow shoveling can post a request for service, and volunteers who are ready to shovel can sign in and search for people nearby to help.
+(Please note the Town does not own or operate this online platform.)

 When clearing the bottom of your driveway, we suggest piling your snow on the right side of the bank (when looking out to the street).
 This way the plow truck will not push the snow back onto your driveway.
 Please remember, Section 170 (15) of the Highway Traffic Act prohibits depositing snow onto the roadway.